mechalord7/mechalord7.github.io/_posts/2023-01-15-rambler-talez.md

 ---
 author: C A ArunVenkat
-excerpt: "A younger sibling for the <young>!"
+excerpt: "A younger sibling for the young?"
 #excerpt: "Welcome"
 header:
   overlay_image: